banner

 Content Ecology#

 It is generally believed that the successive popularity of Web 2.0 (represented by forums and blogs) and Web 3.0 (represented by social platforms and microblogs) owes much to UGC (User Generated Content).
-With the development of mobile internet, content creation has further subdivided into Professional Generated Content (PGC) and Organizational Generated Content (OGC), leading to debates over which is mainstream among UGC, PGC, and OGC.
+With the development of mobile internet, content creation has further subdivided into Professional Generated Content (PGC) and Organizational Generated Content (OGC), leading to debates about which is mainstream among UGC, PGC, and OGC.

 The transition from self-organized UGC to commercially operated PGC is also the growth path of new media and self-media brands in the mobile internet era, such as Logic Thinking, Wu Xiaobo, Socket Academy, and Hunter's Door.